-• Middle School Policy: 6th, 7th, and 8th grade students are not permitted to use cell phones at school.
-If phones must be in students' possession for parental communication before or after school, we ask that they remain in students' backpacks or lockers during the day.
-Middle school students are also not permitted to use any electronic devices for gaming or other non-academic purposes during the school day.
-Students found using their cell phone during school hours should expect to hand in their phone for the day after the first offense, and for longer periods after future offenses.

-- High School Policy: Cell phones are permitted during lunch and free periods, as well as structured after school study halls for those not participating in drama or athletics on a given day.
-During meetings, assemblies, and classes, phones must be toggled into airplane mode (or powered off) and left in a student's locker or backpack, or in the hanging pockets available in each room.
-Cell phone use is not permitted in the library or silent study room.
-School phones are always available for students to use if contacting home is necessary. - Other personal electronic devices, such as computers: Use is not permitted in classrooms (or during outdoor class time), during meetings and assemblies, unless given permission or requested by a teacher.
+- Cell Phones: Students are not allowed to use cell phones at school, unless granted specific permission to do so for a particular task.
+If phones must be in students' possession for parental communication before or after school, we ask that they remain out of sight during the academic day and during after school programming.
+Students found using their cell phone during school hours should expect to hand in their phone for the day after the first offense, and for longer periods after future offenses (for example, three offenses within three weeks would result in losing campus access altogether for three days).
+School phones are always available for students to use if contacting home is necessary. - Other personal electronic devices, such as computers: Middle school students are not permitted to use any electronic devices for gaming or other non-academic purposes during the school day.
+Device use is not permitted in classrooms (or during outdoor class time), during meetings and assemblies, unless given permission or requested by a teacher.
 The library and silent study room are places for academic inquiry, and any electronic device used there must be for such purposes.
 Disregard for these guidelines may result in a student losing electronic device privileges for the remainder of the day.
-A pattern of noncompliance may result in a more long-term separation from electronics on campus, in addition to other possible consequences. - When listening to audio or watching video, students must use headphones/AirPods.
-When speaking to other members of the community, students must remove headphones/AirPods. - Students who are struggling academically may, after conversations with families and teachers or administrators, have fewer freedoms regarding their use of electronics. - As proper use is governed by both the Honor Code and the rule of law, students must conduct themselves respectfully and legally while using any electronic device on campus.
+A pattern of noncompliance may result in a more long-term separation from electronics on campus, in addition to other possible consequences. - When listening to audio or watching video on a computer or iPad for academic purposes, students must use headphones/AirPods.
+Otherwise, headphones/Airpods are not allowed to be used in the community, unless specific permission has been granted by a teacher.
+Please note that some students are allowed to wear headphones to either access music or cancel noise as part of their building plan or accommodations for various learning challenges and diagnoses.

+- Students who are struggling academically may, after conversations with families and teachers or administrators, have fewer freedoms regarding their use of electronics. - As proper use is governed by both the Honor Code and the rule of law, students must conduct themselves respectfully and legally while using any electronic device on campus.
 Explicit photographs or videos that could be considered pornographic are not permitted on students' devices.
 Students should also be aware of the possible risks of photographing or video recording other individuals and violating their privacy.
 While you may choose to share your thoughts and images, others may not wish to be included.
 Please be aware of the power you possess to violate someone else's wishes if you do not ask. - Projectors and Smart TVs are only to be used by teachers or with permission of teachers.